Credit One Bank® NASCAR® Credit Card review

 Kevin Joey Chen is a credit cards, banking and investments writer whose work and analysis have appeared on CNN, U.S. News & World Report, Business.com, Lifehacker and CreditCards.com.
 He's passionate about helping you get your finances in order by expertly navigating cutting-edge financial tools — including credit cards, apps and budgeting software.

-Unfortunately, the card can be extremely expensive, especially if you have a very poor credit score.
-Credit One will charge an annual fee between $0 and $99, and it’s impossible to anticipate exactly what it will be.
+Unfortunately, the card is extremely expensive, especially if you have a very poor credit score.
+Credit One will charge an annual fee between $39 and $99, and it’s impossible to anticipate exactly what it will be.
 Additionally, the bank is cagey about interest, mentioning in the card’s terms that you may not even receive a grace period.
 If this is the case, any purchases you make will start accruing interest immediately.